 Follow God’s will.
 A couple who has God as the foundation of the relationship makes the decision to let God’s will define their lives.
 If God instituted marriage, don’t you think He knows which decisions are best to make in a marriage?
 How many relationships today are emotionally and spiritually bankrupt because they left God’s will aside in order to satisfy their personal desires and whims?
 This was exactly what happened with Adam and Eve.
 They put God’s will aside in order to satisfy what seemed right before their eyes.
 That is why it is imperative for every couple to take the time to seek God’s will through the Holy Scriptures.

 Forgiveness: A couple that has God as the foundation in their relationship forgives in the same way that God forgives us.
 One of the main teachings we can find in the Bible is that we must forgive, just as God forgives us.
 Forgiveness in marriage is one of the strongest foundations a relationship can have.
 To err is human but forgiving comes from God.
 He taught us that we must forgive.
 With forgiveness, wounds will heal, problems and conflicts will be resolved, and an opportunity will be given to correct mistakes.
-And, this way, the marriage will remain anchored to the rock, no matter how strong the storm hits.
+And, this way, the marriage will remain anchored to the rock, no matter how strong the storm that hits.